Col-E/recaf-site/src/dev/arch/README.md

 # Architecture

-These articles talk about the overall design of Recaf.
+The articles in this section talk about the overall design of Recaf.